-In this entry-level CompTIA Security+ training, Keith Barker covers the objectives in the SY0-501 exam, which is the one required exam to earn the CompTIA Security+ certification.
+This foundational CompTIA Security+ training prepares learners to take the SY0-601 exam, which is the one required exam to earn the Security+ certification.

 The Security+ certification from CompTIA validates a thoroughly broad familiarity with security best practices and cybersecurity principles.
 For IT security professionals, it's practically required.
 For non-IT professionals, it provides incredibly valuable knowledge about how to detect, prevent, and fix cybersecurity threats.

 For anyone who leads a technology team, this CompTIA training can be used for SY0-601 exam prep, onboarding new project managers, individual or team training plans, or as a CompTIA reference resource.